-Slice the cherry from top to bottom five times around the pit.
+Slice the cherry from top to bottom 5 times around the pit.
 Soak in a few ounces of amaretto for 30 minutes to 1 hour.

-Muddle the apple cider, sage, saffron, brown sugar, orange twists, and orange zest together in a mixing glass.
+Muddle the apple cider, sage, orange twists and zest, brown sugar, and saffron in a mixing glass.